ChumaMike/ChumaMike/README.md

 - 🔭 Currently working on: AI, bots and community apps
 - 🌱 Learning Flask, Android Dev, and AI tools
 - 🎯 Passionate about solving real African challenges with tech
-- ⚡ Fun fact: I skate when I’m not coding 🛹
+- ⚡ Fun fact: I shred when I’m not coding 🛹

 ---